 |

-The College’s advisory councils and committees are organized to specifically address each of the College's four enduring goals.
-A standing charge guides the work of each group from year to year with specific tasks and priorities identified on an annual basis.
-To ensure representation from across the campus, the composition of each committee is determined in advance although all committees have the ability to solicit input from particular individuals or from the campus community as a whole. |
+The College uses a shared governance system of committees organized to specifically address each of the College's four enduring goals.
+A standing charge guides each group's work year to year, with specific tasks and priorities identified annually.
+The composition of each committee is determined in advance to ensure representation from across campus and from all levels of team members.
+All committees retain the ability to solicit input from particular individuals or from the campus community as a whole. |